-The EU, Norway and Faroes have today (29/11) signed a tripartite agreement in Bergen, Norway, setting a Total Allowable Quota for mackerel in 2019 at 653,438 tonnes, down 20% reduction on the current TAC.
+The EU, Norway and Faroes have today (29/11) signed a tripartite agreement in Bergen, setting the 2019 mackerel TAC at 653,438 tonnes, down 20% reduction on the current TAC.

-The organisation is highly critical of the scientific advice that not only calls for the 61% reduction but also states the stock has been in decline since 2011:
+The organisation is highly critical of the scientific advice that not only calls for this reduction, but also states the stock has been declining since 2011:

 “I am very concerned that ICES (International Council for the Exploration of the Seas) does not have a fit-for-purpose quality assurance system in place.
 This must be addressed as a matter of urgency.

-“There have been far too many mistakes over the last number of years and it is undermining confidence in the scientific advice,” remarked Sean O’Donoghue, chief executive Killybegs Fishermen’s Organisation.
+“There have been far too many mistakes over the last number of years and it is undermining confidence in the scientific advice,” remarked Sean O’Donoghue, KFO chief executive.

-A positive outcome of the talks however it says is that ICES has agreed to carry out a re-evaluation of the mackerel advice in early 2019.
+It adds that a positive outcome of the talks is that ICES has agreed to carry out a re-evaluation of the mackerel advice in early 2019.